 Or that you’d believe that any of our economic and social ills will be solved by anything with the word “communism” in its name?

-With all this evidence around us, why is it that very smart people can come up with such stupid names?
-Before you try to answer that, read what Albert Einstein (someone clearly smarter than anyone , or reading, this blog) said about such evaluations, “Not everything that can be counted counts and not everything that counts can be counted.”
+With all this evidence around us, why is it that very smart people can come up with such stupid brand names?
+Before you try to answer that, read what Albert Einstein (someone clearly smarter than anyone writing, or , this blog) said about such evaluations, “Not everything that can be counted counts and not everything that counts can be counted.”

 Skip to content